 Parents: Shih Tzu x Maltese mix

-The hybrid was developed to minimize shedding.
-The experiment succeeded, as much to the relief of allergy-prone pet owners.
+This hybrid was developed to be low-shedding.
+The experiment succeeded, as much to the relief of the crowd of allergic owners.
 Therefore, despite the long silky and wavy white coat, a Mal-Shi hardly sheds.
 Again, brushing to prevent matting is needed.

-High temperatures make the Mal-Shi uncomfortable and trigger respiratory issues.
-This means they should stay indoors on a hot day, preferably with the AC running.
+High temperatures make the Mal-Shi uncomfortable and can trigger respiratory issues.
+This means they should stay indoors on a hot day, preferably with the AC on.
 Because they mimic their owner’s lifestyle, the level of daily activity varies over a broad spectrum.